Live Webcam at Duluth Aerial Lift Bridge

 - Current time in Minnesota City

-- Location: Lake Ave, Duluth, Minnesota, United States
+- Location: Duluth Aerial Lift Bridge, Lake Ave, Duluth, Minnesota, United States

 - Source: Duluth Harbor Cam

-- Info: Live streaming webcam showing views of the Duluth Aerial Lift Bridge in Minnesota, United States.
-The camera shows Duluth Aerial Lift Bridge being raised as ships from around the world arrive and depart the Twin Ports via the shipping canal.
+- Info: Live streaming webcam at Duluth Aerial Lift Bridge in Minnesota, United States.
+Duluth Aerial Lift Bridge is raised and lowered, as ships from around the world arrive and depart the Twin Ports via the Duluth Ship Canal.

 More info: The Duluth Aerial Lift Bridge is located on Lake Avenue and spans the Duluth Ship Canal, which connects the city of Duluth with Minnesota Point at the western tip of Lake Superior.